Wobblyyyy/Pathfinder2/readme.md

 No, our robot does not do that anymore, and no, yours won't do that either - but you gotta admit, our robot has got some moves.

-<h2 align="center">Installation</h2>

-Installation instructions have been moved [here](project_releases.md).

 <h2 align="center">Example Code</h2>

-Here's a small bit of code demonstrating how Pathfinder can be used to write simple and easily understandable code.
-Pathfinder utilizes lambda expressions to write expressive and intuitive code.
+Here's a demonstration of Pathfinder's utilization of lambda expressions to write simple and readable code.
 ```java
 pathfinder.getListenerManager()
     .bind(